Information about service dogs

 - a photo of the handler and dog

 There is no cost to receive a service dog identification card.

 Service dog handlers, the public and businesses have rights and responsibilities regarding access and behavior of service dogs.
 Learn more about service dogs in public.

 You can report a concern about a service dog, service dog handler or service dog trainer.

 Travelling to Alberta with a service dog

-Service dogs that have graduated from a school accredited by, or holding candidacy status with, Assistance Dogs International (ADI) are covered under the Service Dogs Act and Service Dogs Qualification Regulations (0.3 MB).
+Service dogs that have graduated from a school accredited by, or holding candidacy status with, Assistance Dogs International (ADI) are covered under the Service Dogs Act and Service Dogs Qualification Regulations (PDF, 0.3 MB).
 You must carry an identification card that displays a photo of the service dog team and the ADI logo.